Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 Benefits of an MBA

-- Salary boost.
-The salary increase from graduating with an MBA degree from one of Australia’s three leading business schools ranges from 14.5% to 73.5%.
+1. Salary boost.
+A salary increase of 14.5% to 73.5% is typical after from graduating with an MBA degree from one of Australia’s three leading business schools ranges.
 Graduates from the three business schools earn, on average, from $138,000 to $146,000 annually.
-Source: Good MBA.

-- Subject choice.
-Although an MBA is a management and leadership qualification, that’s not to say that you don’t develop other business skills.
-MBA programs give you the opportunity to study topics that are relevant to most organisations, such as marketing, business analytics, project management and finance.
+3. Subject choice.
+Although an MBA is primarily a management and leadership qualification, that’s not to say it doesn’t offer the development of other business skills.
+MBA programs provide the opportunity to study topics relevant to most organisations, such as marketing, business analytics, project management, and finance.

 Specialist Masters Degree